Bladen Nature Reserve: Herpetofauna

 A total of 92 species have been recorded to date in Bladen Nature Reserve: 24 amphibians, 1 crocodilian, 6 freshwater turtles, 21 lizards and 40 snakes.
-These include ubiquitous generalists (such as Bufo valliceps and Dendropsophus microcephala, along with species with ranges restricted to the mid-to upper elevations of the Maya Mountains within their range in Belize – species such as Morelets tree-frog (Agalychnis moreletti), Rana juliani, Smilisca cyanosticta and most of the eleutherodactylids.
+These include ubiquitous generalists (such as Incilius valliceps and Dendropsophus microcephalus, along with species with ranges restricted to the mid-to upper elevations of the Maya Mountains within their range in Belize – species such as Morelet's tree-frog (Agalychnis moreletii), Lithobates juliani, Smilisca cyanosticta and most of the eleutherodactylids.
 Through analysis of the known and predicted ranges of Belize's herpetofauna, and of their habitat requirements, it can be estimated that the total number of species likely to occur within Bladen Nature Reserve is between 108 and 114 species (with a maximum possibly as high as 124).

-Ten species are considered to be of international concern (IUCN Red List), and of the additional 22-32 species that are likely to occur in the protected area (but which have not yet been recorded there), a further four are considered to be of international concern (IUCN Red List) – the endangered Sanderson's rainfrog (Eleutherodactylus sandersoni), and the near threatened Doflein's salamander (Bolitoglossa dofleini), broadhead rainfrog (Craugastor laticeps), and blue-spotted Mexican tree frog (Smilisca cyanosticta).
+Ten species are considered to be of international concern (IUCN Red List), and of the additional 22-32 species that are likely to occur in the protected area (but which have not yet been recorded there), a further four are considered to be of international concern (IUCN Red List) – the endangered Sanderson's rainfrog (Craugastor sandersoni), and the near threatened Doflein's salamander (Bolitoglossa dofleini), broad-headed rainfrog (Craugastor laticeps), and blue-spotted Mexican tree frog (Smilisca cyanosticta).
 A series of expeditions in Bladen in 2011 is expected to confirm the presence of some or all of these species.